Pandawan/GarlicRecipes/src/content/wallet-nix.md

 Setting up the network is fast and very easy.
 It allows your computer to connect to the Garlicoin Network.

 ## Step 1.
 Downloading the Files
-Fire, you will need to download the latest release for linux [here](https://github.com/GarlicoinOrg/Garlicoin/releases) as well as the quick start files [here](ROOT/files/wallet-nix.zip).
+First, you will need to download the latest release for linux [here](https://github.com/GarlicoinOrg/Garlicoin/releases) as well as the quick start files [here](ROOT/files/wallet-nix.zip).
 Use the latest Garlicoin-x86_64-unknown-linux-gnu.tar.gz for any 64 bit system.
 Once that is done, open the files and extract all of their content into a folder.